nboosGG/Interactive_Avalanche_Segmentation/README.md

+## Interactive Avalanche Segmentation Model on Drone Imagery

+A tool to combine expert knowledge with the machine learning ablilities to map avalanches fast and precise.

+### Source
-Repo forked from https://github.com/aval-e/InteractiveAvalancheSegmentation wich in term forked from https://github.com/SamsungLabs/ritm_interactive_segmentation.
+Repo forked from https://github.com/aval-e/InteractiveAvalancheSegmentation which in term forked from https://github.com/SamsungLabs/ritm_interactive_segmentation.